TOPICS

 Available speakers include:

-Ray L. Gifford serves as President of CLI.
+Ray L. Gifford

-He is available to speak or testify on the following topics:
+Available to speak or testify on the following topics:

 • Energy policy.